-Our Special Educational Needs and Disabilities Co-ordinator (SENDCO) is Mrs Jakobsen and she can be contacted by email: email@example.com or by telephone via the main School Office: 01260 730123.
-General SEND enquiries should be directed to the SEND team email: firstname.lastname@example.org.
+Our Interim Special Educational Needs and Disabilities Co-ordinator (SENDCo) is Mrs Darling and she can be contacted by email: firstname.lastname@example.org or by telephone via the main School Office: 01260 730123.

 All teachers at Congleton High School are teachers of all students and that includes students with a special educational need or disability.
 All work is appropriately differentiated to meet the needs of students in every lesson.
 Subject teachers make assessments of student progress and attainment three times a year.
 Where quality first teaching is not sufficient to secure progress for a student, a department-based intervention programme will be offered.
 This may be small group withdrawal for extra tuition or active support in school with behaviour, homework tasks and timekeeping.